DanteDEVS/MurderMysteryLED/README.md

 MurderMystery PM3 to PM4
 # Issues or suggestions
 Pls report issues at The issues tab in github, you can also suggest a suggestion at the issues tab
+# Pull Request
+if you wanna help transfer this plugin to PM4, open a pull request, if the pull request helps ill accept it.
 # Authors
 - LeyKey is the Orignal Owner of this project
 - DanteDevs he did transfer the plugin to pm4
+- ItsToxicGG he did the entity transfer to pm4